 * Required Fields | Data Protection

-Why Is Corporate Idea Management Important?
+Why Is Idea Management in Companies Important?

 If your company culture has prepared your staff for the successful gathering and implementation of ideas, you can make use of important idea management benefits.
 This approach looks at possible improvements not just from the vantage point of top management but also from that of all employees of the company.
 Thus, the chance for promising ideas and successes is multiplied.

-You have to distinguish between hard and soft benefits or factors which can be achieved with the idea management methods.
+You have to distinguish between hard and soft benefits or factors which can be achieved with idea management methods.
 The hard idea management benefits / factors are:

 - Cost cutting (e.g. by optimizing processes)